 INTRODUCTION The kitchen is the social hub of the home.
 We cook and eat there, we socialise there, we even do our washing there!
-However, as seen in the Department for Communities and Local Government Fire Statistics (2012-13), approximately: Never assume "a fire won't happen to me".
+However, as seen in Government fire statistics from April 2022 to March 2023, 44% of fires were caused by cooking appliances.
+Never assume "a fire won't happen to me".
 With this in mind Section 1 of this eBook will provide an essential guide for fire safety in the home with a particular focus on the kitchen.
-Another danger that this eBook whereas 9% start in the living room or dining room.
-Given the large number of electrical appliances in the kitchen, this is understandable - as well as the presence of flammable oils, naked flames, and other heat sources.
+Another danger that this eBook

+DF ALL HOME FIRES START IN THE KITCHEN Given the large number of electrical appliances in the kitchen, this is understandable - as well as the presence of flammable oils, naked flames, and other heat sources.
 It is therefore paramount that you implement fire safety - both behaviourally and technologically - in your home. will touch on is carbon monoxide poisoning; what it is and how to prevent it.
 For those providing rental accommodation for others, such as private and social landlords, see Section 2 for a best practice guide for safeguarding tenants against fire.